 The pre-semester modules in maths and statistics take place in September.
 They are especially designed for students who want to review concepts such as statistical distributions and matrix algebra.

 Part-time study options often mean that the number of modules taken is reduced per semester, with the full modules required to complete the programme spread over two academic years.
-For students who choose to study part-time, classes are scheduled in the evenings where possible to accommodate work commitments.

 |Semester A||Semester B||Post-Semester B|